psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: PHP timeout is now disabled before large purge and preload operations to prevent mid-operation kills on large caches.
 * Fixed: Preload flags overhauled — improved retry logic, IPv4 preference, and timeouts.
 * Fixed: WP_Filesystem no longer prompts for credentials in non-interactive contexts such as WP-Cron or REST API calls.
+* Fixed: Preload now checks the purge lock before spawning — concurrent Purge All and Preload operations no longer race against each other on the cache directory.
 * Fixed: MILESTONE: Advanced tab correctly retains the full MISS list immediately after a Purge All.
 * Fixed: Auto-purge no longer fires on fresh install before settings have been saved.
 * Fixed: GNU Wget2 (aliased as wget on some distributions-Fedora) is now detected and rejected.
 GNU Wget 1.x is required.